bio-tools/biotoolsDocs/user_guide.rst

 This user guide aims to help you through the different steps to register your own entry to `bio.tools`_.

 ..
 Note::
-    If you find a bug, have any questions or suggestions, please `get in touch with us <mailto:registry-support@elixir-dk.org>`_.
+    If you find a bug, have any questions or suggestions, please `get in touch <mailto:registry-support@elixir-dk.org>`_.

 Create an account
 -----------------
-Creating an account on bio.tools is very quick and simple.
-Just click on the `sign up`_ button at the top-right corner of the page.
+Creating an account on *bio.tools* is very quick and simple.
+Just click on the `Register`_ button at the top-right corner of the page.
 Then you just need to give a username, your email address and a password to get your account done.